Career & Professional Development Programming for Graduate Students

 Graduate Research and Innovation Exchange (GRIE)

-An annual graduate research symposium featuring two rounds of graduate student poster presentations with prizes awarded.
-GRIE enjoys significant participation level by graduate students and is widely attended by faculty and industry representatives.
-GRIE typically takes place in early February each year.
+An annual graduate research symposium featuring graduate student poster presentations with prizes awarded.
+GRIE enjoys significant participation level by graduate students and is widely attended by the WPI community.
+GRIE typically takes place in February each year.

 Three Minute Thesis (3MT) Competition